Marwan Hage: Ottawa Redblacks

 He was acquired by the Ottawa Redblacks in the third round of the 2013 CFL Expansion Draft.
 Instead of playing for the RedBlacks, Hage announced his retirement on April 14, 2014.
 On Tuesday, May 13, his playing rights were acquired by the Calgary Stampeders along with the first overall selection in the 2014 CFL Draft in exchange for Jon Gott.

 Politics

-Hage is seeking the Conservative Party of Canada nomination in Hamilton East—Stoney Creek for the next Canadian federal election.
+Hage ran for the Conservative Party of Canada nomination in Hamilton East—Stoney Creek for the 2019 Canadian federal election, but was not the party's nominee that year.